Team-GhostLand/GhostLand7/README.md

 - [ ] Enabling Planet Curvature in Distant Horizons does nothing
 - [x] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with. *(fixed: found [this thing](https://modrinth.com/mod/panorama-screenshot) - not yet in the pack, since we're not doing any FancyMenu stuff yet)*
 - [ ] Small Ships' boats made from wood from WilderWilds don't have textures
-- [x] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before) *(fixed?: moved it to the bottom of the list, practically disabling it)*
+- [x] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before) *(fixed: moved it to the bottom of the list, practically disabling it)*
-- [ ] Can't join the server 💀 *(note: this may very well have been an issue all this time, but we only started testing server joins on 7a24+)*
+- [x] Can't join the server 💀 *(fixed: Somewhere along the mess that was 2a28, 2a29 and 2a30 - this bug has vanished.
+Now you can join.
+It even takes you all the way to the Origins screen!)*
+- [ ] Can't join the server at first becasue Twilight Forest complains about stuff; I have to get kicked and join again, after it's finished complaining *(note: this might be, in some way, related to an issue ~~that I've been ignoring for now (becasue it lowkey works like an accitential security feature 💀)~~ that TwF sometimes just randomly screams `Exception occurred in netty pipeline`, whenever server-seeker (Which, btw, WON'T BLOODY LEAVE US ALONE - does this stupid script-kiddie not have any flags to set to not auto-retry on modded servers?
+Bro, let it go!
+Unless you actually manage to find this repo, there's no chance of you just brute-forcing a ~300 characters-long password, where each character has ~118000 states - becasue that's what our modlist effectively becomes in this context.) tries to join)*
+- [ ] The server spends too long loading players when they join, causing Watchdog to crash it *(fixed?: bumped watchdog to 5min)*
 - [ ] In EMI's tree view, all texture-derived icons (ie. NOT those black-and-white ones, like crafting;smelting;Tinker's, but those that are based on EMI's tab texture, like Sequenced Assembly or Inscriber) are offset in the Y axis so much that they clip all the way outside of the tree
+- [ ] Modrinth's server list underscores the entire MOTD for some reason *(note: since doesn't happen in the actual game, I'm afraid this is entirely MR's fault and there might be no way to fix it from our level)*

 ## Changelogs:

+### 7a31
+* Configured DH server
+* Made Watchdog less aggresieve
+* Yeeted Fresh Animations and its addon *(won't work on non-vanilla mobs)*

 ### 7a30
 - Updated: Let's Do: Farm'n'Charm (base *(Becasue the older version was crashing the server.
 Guess what?
 IT'S THE SAME PROBLEM AGAIN!
 They used client-side code on the server.
 It's good that they were very fast with delivering a fix, but... seriously, people!
 Just add some side-detecting if statements 😅.)*, Candelight, Brewery, Bakery), Beachparty; Miniature Shader